samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 **Step 1: Prepare Your Dataset**
 1.Load the Dataset:

--Ensure your dataset is organized (e.g., images in folders based on their classes).
+- Ensure your dataset is organized (e.g., images in folders based on their classes).
--Load the dataset into MATLAB
+- Load the dataset into MATLAB